-This week, 老大 (lǎo dà / oldest child) learned about eye movements and pupillary accommodation to light and dark.
-We had fun rolling our eyes in different directions to make sure that the right and left were in sync, and we had fun checking our pupillary reflex with flashlights…well, actually, I think my daughter had more fun while I’m still seeing spots from her shining the light too much!
+This week, 3-year-old 老大 (lǎo dà / oldest child) learned about eye movements and pupillary accommodation to light and dark.
+We had fun rolling our eyes in different directions to make sure that the right and left were in sync, and we had fun checking our pupillary reflex with flashlights…Well, actually, I think my daughter had more fun while I’m still seeing spots from her shining the light too much!
 To supplement our real life lesson about our eyes, I created a felt eye puzzle that my daughter could play with.
 I’ll show you how to make this eye puzzle, and I promise that it is pretty easy!

-This easy DIY puzzle focuses on the parts of the eye.
-What I love about this activity is that the loose felt parts encourage creativity and play!
+This easy DIY hands-on eye puzzle focuses on the parts of the eye.
+What I love about this human anatomy activity is that the loose felt parts encourage creativity while learning!
 My daughter had a fun time making her own combinations of colors of eye parts.
 Later, she cut her own felt pieces and chose to make “red eyes” to represent “mommy’s tired eyes”!!
-Anyway, back to writing about this activity so that I can rest my bloodshot eyes soon!
+Anyway, back to writing about this activity so that I can soon rest my sleepy, bloodshot eyes! 🙂

 - 眉毛 (méimáo / eyebrow)